Thongchai McIntyre: Concerts and the album Asa Sanook

 In 2011, he staged the major concert Bird Asa Sanook at Impact Arena, Muang Thong Thani, which was recognized as one of the most notable concerts of the year.
-That year, Thongchai was also selected as the character model for the animated series Birdland Daen Mahatsachan (Birdland, the Land of Wonders), for which he provided the voice of the character "Pee Bird" and performed the series’ theme song.
+That year, Thongchai was also selected as the character for the animated series Birdland Daen Mahatsachan (Birdland, the Land of Wonders), for which he provided the voice of the character "Pee Bird" and performed the series’ theme song.
 Additionally, he recorded the special Japanese-language charity single "Thai for Japan," dedicated to the victims of the 2011 Tōhoku earthquake and tsunami.

 In 2012, he performed in the Babb Bird Bird Show No. 10, titled "Wan Khong Rao: Young Yoo," commemorating the 25th anniversary of the Babb Bird Bird concert series.
 The event sold over 100,000 tickets in a single release.
 The following year, he took part in the Khon Nok Kab Dok Mai Concert No. 2: Secret Garden (Feathers and Flowers: Secret Garden).